inspired/cisco_ios/README.txt

 ++ Installation Instructions

 The Cisco IOS app can be downloaded, installed, and configured to receive Cisco IOS data by either using the Splunk app setup screen or by manually installing and configuring the app.
-This app reads from the sourcetype cisco:ios defined in TA-cisco_networks
+This app reads from the sourcetype cisco:ios defined in TA-cisco_ios

 +++ Setup and configuration

-1. Install in $SPLUNK_HOME/etc/apps/cisco_networks
+1. Install in $SPLUNK_HOME/etc/apps/cisco_ios

 2. Restart Splunk